vrandall66/front-end-submissions-public/1706/mod-4/palette-picker/submission-template.md

 #### Link to a specific block of your code on GitHub that you are proud of
 [happy code](https://github.com/johnmboudreaux/palette-picker/blob/c84bcd40d2bd24bd5e7d4bb282643a45fbc10bb7/public/js/scripts.js#L107-L160)

-* Why were you proud of this piece of code?

-i realy like when it all comes together and displays on the dom. its always satisfying to see it happen
+i really like when it all comes together and displays on the dom. its always satisfying feeling.

 #### Link to a specific block of your code on GitHub that you feel not great about
 [sad code](https://github.com/johnmboudreaux/palette-picker/blob/c84bcd40d2bd24bd5e7d4bb282643a45fbc10bb7/public/js/scripts.js#L134-L160)